 Access short-lived certificates replace legacy public key authentication flows in SSH access.
 In traditional models, users generate a keypair and commit their public key into an infrastructure management tool, like Salt, or otherwise upload it to an administrator.
 Cloudflare Access removes that burden on the end user while also improving security of access to infrastructure with ephemeral certificates.

 Cloudflare Access uses the concept of an “application” to represent a resource you protect behind Access.
-An application consists of a hostname, typically a subdomain you generate, that is used to reach the target resource.
-Access then generates a public key, signed by Cloudflare that is scoped to your application.
+An application consists of a hostname, typically a subdomain that you generate, used to reach the target resource.
+Access then generates a public key signed by Cloudflare.
+It then scopes this key to your application.

-When users authenticate to a resource over SSH, they use the Cloudflare command-line tool
+When you authenticate to a resource over SSH, you use

 cloudflared.
-They are prompted to login with your identity provider.
-Once authenticated, Access checks the user against the policy you have configured for that application.
-If the user is permitted to reach the resource, Access generates a JSON Web Token (JWT), signed by Cloudflare and scoped to the user and application.
-Access distributes that token to the user’s device through
+You are prompted to login with your identity provider IdP).
+Once Cloudflare completes the authentication process, Access checks your identity credentials against the policy configured for that application.
+If you are permitted to reach the resource, Access generates a JSON Web Token (JWT) signed by Cloudflare and scoped to the user and application, distributes that token to your device through

-cloudflared then generates a keypair with the JWT and sends a request with the application public key to a certificate signing endpoint.
-Access validates the keypair and generates an ephemeral certificate that is returned to the client.
+cloudflared generates a key pair with the JWT and sends a request with the application public key to a certificate-signing endpoint.
+Access validates the key pair and generates an ephemeral certificate it returns to the client.

 cloudflared then initiates the SSH session with that short-lived certificate.
-These steps are entirely transparent to the user and require no unique SSH commands, wrappers, or flags.
+These steps are entirely transparent and require no unique SSH commands, wrappers, or flags.